caplin/caplin-dev-tools/README.md

+# THIS REPO HAS NOW BEEN MERGED INTO THE CAPLIN FRONT END MONOREPO; IT IS NO LONGER BEING ACTIVELY USED

 # For developing Caplin applications using node.js tooling

 This monorepo contains packages that are designed to be used as part of